HackYourFuture/JavaScript1/Week1/MAKEME.md

 **Exercise 3: Log the number**

 Follow the steps.
 Make sure that each step is written on the line after.
-The file should have 6 lines (excluding the 'use strict') in total.

-1. First, _declare_ your variable `numberX`.
+1. First, declare your variable `numberX`.
 Do not _initialize_ it (which means, don't give it a value) yet.
 2. Add a `console.log` statement that explains in words _what you think_ the value of `x` is, like in this example.
 3. Add a `console.log` statement that logs the value of `numberX`.
 4. Now _initialize_ your variable `numberX` with a number (also called an `integer` in computer science terms).